 How Kibbey Wagner, PLLC Can Help With a Dog Bite Claim in Port St. Lucie, FL

 Our lawyers at Kibbey Wagner, PLLC know how traumatizing a dog bite can be.
 While you may be entitled to compensation, merely filing an insurance claim probably won’t be enough to recover the full compensation you deserve.
 Florida dog bite laws can be complex–and insurance companies know how to fight back.

-An experienced Port St. Lucie personal injury lawyer can handle the insurance battle while you recover.
+An experienced personal injury attorney in Port St. Lucie can handle the insurance battle while you recover.
 One of our founding attorneys is a board-certified civil trial lawyer.
 He’s also a former insurance defense lawyer who knows how to cut through the red tape and get the insurance company to take you seriously.

 When you hire us, our lawyers will:

 - Investigate and identify all parties who are legally responsible for your injuries

 - Calculate the fair value of your personal injury claim